MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-register-new-items.md

 Item cards hold the information that is required to buy, store, sell, deliver, and account for items.

-The item card can be of type **Inventory**, **Service**, and **Non-Inventory** to specify if the item is a physical inventory unit, a labor time unit, or a physical unit that is not kept on inventory.
-Apart from some fields that relate to the physical aspects of an item, all fields on an item card function in the same way for inventory and non-inventory items and services.
-For more information about buying and selling items, see [Record Purchases](purchasing-how-record-purchases.md) and [Sell Products](sales-how-sell-products.md).
+The item card can be of type **Inventory**, **Service**, and **Non-Inventory** to specify if the item is a physical inventory unit, a labor time unit, or a physical unit that is not part of inventory calculations.
+For more information, see [About Item Types](inventory-about-item-types.md).

 An item can be structured as a parent item with underlying child items in a bill of materials (BOM).
 In [!INCLUDE[d365fin](includes/d365fin_md.md)], a bill of material can be either an assembly BOM or a production BOM, depending on its use.
 For more information, see [Work with Bills of Material](inventory-how-work-BOMs.md).

+If you purchase the same item from more than one vendor, you can connect those vendors to the item card.
+The vendors will then appear in the **Item Vendor Catalog** window, so that you can easily select an alternate vendor.

+Items that you offer to your customers but you do not want manage in your system until you start selling them can be set up as catalog items.
+Catalog items are not to be mistaken with regular items of type **Non-Inventory**.
+For more information, see [Work with Catalog Items](inventory-how-work-catalog-items.md).

 > [!NOTE]
 > If item templates exist for different item types, then a window appears when you create a new item card from where you can select an appropriate template.
 If only one item template exists, then new item cards always use that template.

-If you purchase the same item from more than one vendor, you can connect those vendors to the item card.
-The vendors will then appear in the **Item Vendor Catalog** window, so that you can easily select an alternate vendor.

 ## To create a new item card
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Items**, and then choose the related link.